harishk93/DBSI/part2/Readme.md

 ### Random Function and Generating Sample Input
 A `p2random.h` is used to generate the random input.
 The functions `generate_sorted_unique` takes the number of random numbers `n` as a parameter to generate an array containing `n` random 32-bit integers, each unique and the array is sorted.
 The function `generate` also takes `n` as parameter to generate `n` 32-bit integer values.
 We use the former to generate the keys and the latter ot generate the probes.

-### Insertion
+### Insertion and Probing by Binary Search
-We use a recursive function `insert_element` to do the insertion.
-This function is invoked from the main `insert` function for each element.
-The function `insert_element`, when the node is full, recurses up the tree till it finds a non-empty node.
-The key is inserted at this node and the count is increased for the lower levels as well.
-The count increase at the lower level corresponds to the delimiter which is added between two successive nodes.
-Since the delimiter is added only when the node is full and the call for recursion happens when the node is full, the success of the recursion is used as a signal to add the delimiter.
-We use the reference code provided by thre professor and merely extend it for probing using SSE.
-The insertion is parsed into the tree structure availalbe in tree.h.
+The insertion into the tree is through the `build_index` function which takes as input the number of levels in the tree along with the fanout from input and the array of keys.
+It creates the `struct Tree` and returns that as the value.
+It uses `posix_memalign` to achieve memory alignment.
+It also has the function `probe_index` which does the search based on Binary Search.
+Both of these functions were implemented and submitted as the previous part of the project.
+This program submitted as part 2 involves code provided by the instructor.

 ###Probing
 ```
 uint32_t probe_index2(Tree* tree, int32_t probe_key)
 ```
 We use Intel’s SSE instruction set to perform probing on every level. we load delimiters of a node in that level into SIMD register of 128 bits.
-This register is of type __m128i.
+This register is of type `__m128i`.
 The probe key is broadcast to all lanes of another SIMD register.
 We do a SIMD comparison using the `_mm_cmplt_epi32(x,y)` and convert the result to a bit mask using `_mm_movemask_epi18`  which is responsible for creating the bit mask from high bits of 16 bytes.
 The bitmask will be a 0/-1 value per lane.
 Based on the bitmask value we locate the node in the next level to search for.
 Using `_mm_packs_epi32` we pack the 8x32 bit integers from the two registers into 8x16 bit integers.
 We repeat this for n levels.

 ### Probing Hardcoded
 ```